-Memorandum of Agreement shall be entered into with the Department of Public Works to establish the working relationship between it and the Harbormaster for completing the following activities: preparing public waterfront property and hauling and storing the Harbormaster vessel
+A Memorandum of Agreement shall be entered into with the Department of Public Works to establish the working relationship between the Harbormaster for completing the following activities: preparing public waterfront property and hauling and storing the Harbormaster vessels.

-In order to further coordinate local policies contained in the comprehensive land use plan for resource protection, coastal management, the town should consider the following policies.
+In order to further coordinate local policies contained in the comprehensive land-use plan for resource protection and coastal management, the Town should consider the following policies:

-- 1. The town should work with appropriate state agencies to ensure that Post-storm shoreline management options for shoreline areas shall be consistent, to the extent possible, with use, density and other land uses policies and standards contained in the comprehensive land use plan. - 2.
-Create local priorities for acquiring coastal properties to promote hazard mitigation, public recreation, and resource management objectives contained in the comprehensive plan. - 3.
-Post-storm redevelopment options should consider impacts to evacuation routes, as determined by emergency management officials. - 4. maintain and or adopt minimum parcel size and configuration requirements on the subdivision of critical shoreline features. - 5. discourage platting of shoreline properties and encourage replatting to accommodate post-storm relocation of structures landward.
+The Town should work with appropriate state agencies to ensure that poststorm shoreline management options shall be consistent, to the extent possible, with use, density, and other land use policies and standards contained in the comprehensive land-use plan;

+- Create local priorities for acquiring coastal properties to promote hazard mitigation, public recreation, and resource management objectives contained in the comprehensive plan; - Post storm redevelopment options should consider impacts to evacuation routes, as determined by emergency management officials; - Maintain or adopt minimum parcel size and configuration requirements on the subdivision of critical shoreline features; - Discourage platting of shoreline properties and encourage re-platting to accommodate post storm relocation of structures landward.